West Hollywood, California: Local

-The city government is headed by a five-member city council, including a Mayor and a Vice Mayor who serve one-year terms.
-The positions of Mayor and Vice Mayor are largely ceremonial positions which rotate between the councilmembers, and both positions are largely not re-elected in concurrent terms.
-However, councilmembers serve multiple non-concurrent terms in both offices.
-The five councilmembers are Mayor Chelsea Lee Byers, Vice Mayor John Heilman, John M. Erickson, Lauren Meister, and Danny Hang.
+The city government is headed by a five-member city council who "serve for a term of four (4) years and are elected at large.
+The City Councilmembers select one of their members to serve as Mayor and this office rotates among the members of Council on their yearly reorganization which occurs in April."
+As of August 2026, the council members are John Heilman (mayor), Danny Hang (vice mayor), Chelsea Lee Byers, John M. Erickson, and Lauren Meister.

 West Hollywood was the first city in the country to have a city council with a majority of gay members.

 With West Hollywood being one of the most prominent gay-friendly cities in the United States, Proposition 8 had a higher rate of rejection than it did in any other city in Los Angeles County: 86% of the city voted against the amendment, which restricted marriage to heterosexual couples.